PaloAltoNetworks/terraform-provider-panos/docs/guides/commits-firewall.md

-	flag.BoolVar(&epao, "exclude-policy-and-objects", false, "Exclude policy and objects") flag.BoolVar(&force, "force", false, "Force a commit even if one isn't needed") flag.Int64Var(&sleep, "sleep", 1, "Seconds to sleep between checks for commit completion") flag.Parse()
+	flag.BoolVar(&epao, "exclude-policy-and-objects", false, "Exclude policy and objects") flag.BoolVar(&force, "force", false, "Force a commit even if one isn't needed") flag.Int64Var(&sleep, "sleep", 1, "Seconds to sleep between checks for commit completion") flag.IntVar(&timeout, "timeout", 10, "The timeout for all PAN-OS API calls") flag.Parse()

 	// Connect to the firewall.